-    We cater to suit all levels of experience: from the novice to the experienced outdoors-man, as well as campers, fisherman, hikers, travellers, hunters, 4WD enthusiasts, bushcraft and survival enthusiasts, as well as the young and the old.
+We cater to suit all levels of experience: from the novice to the experienced outdoors person, as well as campers, fisherman, hikers, travellers, hunters, 4WD enthusiasts, bushcraft and survival enthusiasts, as well as the young and the old.
 In fact, anyone with a passion for the outdoors and the natural world.

 There is a difference between survival training and bushcraft.

 Survival training is primarily equipment focussed and was designed to teach our military personnel (in the shortest possible time) a variety of necessary skills to enable them to survive in a remote or hostile environment, long enough to be rescued or to get out of that emergency situation (usually 72 hours) and back to safety in the fastest way possible.
 Survival skills are important skills to know for anyone who spends time out in nature or any activity or work that takes them “off the beaten track”.

 Bushcraft on the other hand focuses on maximum use of knowledge and skills with “minimal” reliance on equipment.
 Bushcraft is the parent skill that all survival training comes from and is far more encompassing and includes a much greater variety of disciplines such as shelter-craft, fire-craft, botany, zoology, butchery, natural navigation, bind-craft, tool making, wood carving, fishing, tracking, hunting and trapping, plant identification, edible and medicinal plant knowledge, water procurement techniques and wilderness cooking to name a few.

 Bushcraft draws from the knowledge and skills that indigenous cultures across the world have used to survive and live comfortably in the wilderness for thousands of years.